https://www.homejelly.com/wp-content/uploads/2015/08/Welcome-your-guests-with-signage-or-decorations-scaled.jpg

 See Also: Party Decorating For a ‘Get to Know You’ Family Reunion

-Tip #1: Don’t throw a party all by yourself!
+Fun Party Idea #1: Don’t throw a party all by yourself!

 Recruit your partner, your best friend(s), and even guests to contribute.
 This will not only save money, it’ll save you the stress of having to take care of every detail.
 Here are some things you can ask them to do:

-• Ask a bestie to create a signature cocktail: most of us have that fabulous friend or family member who just a-luhvs to get creative!
+• Ask a bestie to create a signature cocktail: most of us have that fabulous friend or family member who loves to get creative!
 Recruit them, then brag about the drink on your invites!
 Little party details like these striped straws can add a lot of fun and a pop of color.

 Stylish bar car complete